Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/tests/perfstress_tests/README.md

 - `--event-size=100` - Size of event body (in bytes).
 Defaults to 100.
 - `--batch-size=100` - The number of events that should be included in each batch.
 Defaults to 100.
-- `--uamqp-transport` - Use the `uamqp` library as the underlying transport instead of pyamqp.
+- `--uamqp-transport` - Use the `uamqp` library as the underlying transport instead of the python based amqp library.
 Defaults to False.
 - `--transport-type` - Whether to use AMQP (0) or Websocket (1) transport protocol when communicating with the Event Hubs service.
 Defaults to 0 (AMQP).
 - `--event-extra` - Add properties to the events to increase payload and serialization.
 Defaults to False.